 Caramel Apple Dump Cake

-This easy dessert recipe has wonderful warm flavors: caramel, cinnamon and apples.
-Also called apple cobbler with cake mix, it's like a sweet casserole dish with a layer of apple pie filling and the easiest 2-ingredient topping.
-A delicious fall dessert everyone will rave about, guaranteed.
+It's like a sweet casserole dish with a layer of apple pie filling and the easiest 2-ingredient topping.
+A delicious fall dessert.

 Lemon Curd Cookies

-These classic cookies are easy to make and bursting with fresh lemon flavor, the perfect combination of sweet and tangy.
-A soft and buttery dough with a melt-in-your-mouth quality and zesty filling that will leave you craving more.
-They're perfect for potlucks, barbecues, picnics, bake sales, or brightening up a dull day.
+These classic cookies are easy to make and burst with fresh lemon flavor, the perfect combination of sweet and tangy.

 A homemade pumpkin pie with a graham cracker crust and simple filling ingredients.
-The crumb crust is much easier and quicker than a traditional pastry crust, making it a last-minute dessert for your holiday table!
 It keeps well and disappears quickly.

 White Chocolate Vanilla Fudge